 Despite having Skurka's guide at hand, a successful high route required an enormous amount of independent planning.
 Through my other adventures I'd confirmed to myself what other people have long known--in mountainous conditions it's elevation gain/loss and the type of terrain that matters.
 The total distance is largely meaningless.
 For instance, on one spring hike I walked over 30 miles and climbed ~3400 feet, but since it was nearly 100% on trail or roads, I felt remarkably good after I finished.
 Contrast this with a day hike in one of my favorite spots around Boulder which covered about 16 miles.
 Even though this was just over half the length I was completely wrecked afterwards.
 Not only did this one have far more climbing (about 5000'), but it was largely off-trail, on loose dirt and scrambling over sandstone.
 On both of these types of terrain your torso has to respond to unstable ground below you to stay balanced.
 This can be tremendously exhausting!

-I've found the elevation gain to be just as important as the descent but for different reasons.
+I've found the elevation descent to be just as important as the gain but for different reasons.
 On climbs I get tired which can be counteracted somewhat by simply eating more, but on steep descents I can get knee pain.
 This one is harder to deal with and in practice sets my daily limits.
 These experiences gave me a good metric for how much climbing I should include per day.
 I rounded my chosen value down to give some flexibility in case of poor weather, unexpected altitude effects, or terrain surprises.

 On the whole, weather was better than I was expecting.
 When I did get rain on days 1, 5 and 6, it didn't turn out to be accompanied by terrifying thunderstorms.
 Even so, the rain on day 5 meant that I had to bail on the crux of the route, and take an all trail bypass which resulted in my largest distance and second largest elevation gain of the trip.
 Rain the following day (Day 6) kept me pinned in my shelter till 2pm which meant a short day and it looked like I would have to take an extra day.
 Luckily I had a extra day of food for just such an event.
 Weather the next day (Day 7) was great, but my family was doing weather recon for me and informed me that day 8 was going to be dicey.
 I decided to do two days in one and go ahead with the final section which consisted of 10 miles above tree line, the majority of which was between 12,5000-13,500 feet.
 I wound up summitting the last of 5 thirteeners, Mt.
 Flora, completely in the dark and finished at Berthoud Pass around 10:30 pm.